griefertroll101/Yaml-model-files-for-LMS/README.md

 I believe it has to do with how the internal code treats something but I can't do anything about that.
 # Yaml Model Files For LMS
 Note: This is maintained by GrieferTroll in the LM Studio discord.
 Please do not bother Yags or Yorkie they have better stuff to do.
-DM me if a issue is here or use the issues tab here.
+DM me if an issue is here or use the issues tab here.

 Plan to add MLX but may be a week or 2 before I do.